ronsala/restaranter-frontend/notes/dev-log.md

 Made that change and the sample code in App.js shows styled in Chrome.
 Guess I'll rm tailwind.css, since it doesn't seem necessary.

+Following
+[https://www.smashingmagazine.com/2020/02/tailwindcss-react-project/](https://www.smashingmagazine.com/2020/02/tailwindcss-react-project/) to get started using Tailwind with React.
+The author's directions differ from the ones I've looked at previously.
+I'm hesitant to continue lest I break what I have so far.
+Will continue to assess.
+I suppose I could make a new branch to experiment safely.

+Just found [https://github.com/creativetimofficial/material-tailwind](https://github.com/creativetimofficial/material-tailwind).
+Woo!
+It looks like it fits the bill.

+Next time, will pick up with [https://material-tailwind.com/documentation/quick-start](https://material-tailwind.com/documentation/quick-start).